ChALkeR/notes/Improper-markup-sanitization.md

 _This has been publically disclosed on [jira.atlassian.com](https://jira.atlassian.com/) — see [below](#reporting-issues) for more info._

-JIRA is affected with the same unsanitized `class` attribute as the other ones.
+JIRA is affected with the same unsanitized `class` attribute problem as the other projects mentioned above.

 I notified them that _it gives the attacker an ability to exploit already existing CSS rules to style the content in an arbitrary way, and also allows them to use already present JS event listeners that are attached by class names_ (this is a citation).

 I did not try hard to actually perform a full attack through this, and, as usual, sent only basic PoC [samples](#samples) to Atlassian and explained why that is dangerous with links to other projects explanations.

-Atlassian decided that this is not a security issue, so I am now disclosing this so that their users would be aware.
+Atlassian decided that this is not a security issue, so I am now duplicating the disclosure here so that their users would be aware.

 > We are currently not looking for reports of issues of this type.
 > This page https://www.atlassian.com/trust/security/vulnerability-information-report shows what information we are looking for in a security report.